 • Saying a unit isn’t available when it actually is.

-• Treating tenants differently.
+• Treating tenants differently because of a protected class like disability or familial status.
 You cannot, for instance, enforce different rules for tenants living in the same unit.
 You must treat all tenants respectfully, equally and fairly.

 • Turning down a tenant’s application on the basis of a protected class.